etherex/etherex/etherex/README.md

 * Actually use `balances.se` to keep track of each address' balance within the exchange
 * Link price indexes to orderbook and check for lower/higher bids (use heap.se?)
 * Support partial fills
+* Assign a trade ID instead of using only slot #, match both for a valid trade
 * Make sure trades are mined before allowing them to get filled... (obvious HFT prevention)
 * Deposit/withdrawal queues and confirmation handling (?)
 * Go back to TDD when serpent/pyethereum become usable